vadim-za/zt4i-libs/README.md

 ## Demo application

-This application is intended to showcase the usage of the library features and serve as a quick "howto" documentation.
+This application's source code is intended to showcase the usage of the library features and serve as a quick "howto" documentation.
+Also you might need to read the source to see what the application is actually supposed to do in response to which actions.

+## Building and using

+Building with the `build.zig` (on a Windows x64 platform) should produce a demo application.
+To use the libraries from another project, you can add it as a dependency.

+Alternatively you could simply manually add the `zt4i.zig` file to your project's build as a module root.

+## API stability

+The libraries' API is somewhat stable, but not really.
+The libraries are nowhere close to a 1.0 release, they even don't have versioning yet, and if there were, it probably would have been something like 0.0.1.

 ## Usage/contributions